I wrote this post a while ago but it never seemed like the right time to post it. I suppose no time is better than Valentine’s day.

 Then stumbled in Ben…

 … literally stumbled and dropped a girly drink on my foot.
 The waiters are always shocked when the strawberry daiquiri is for him and the bourbon is for me.
-After a few days of him playing the role of drunken Brit, and I the stuck-up Yank (his words) we ended up being a decent match.
+After a few days of him playing the role of drunken Brit, and I the stuck-up Yank (his words, because the first night we met I was on antibiotics, not drinking, and being a little antisocial…. and remember he did smash a drink on my foot so I wasn’t that impressed) we ended up being a decent match.
+We spent a week in Goa then went to Hampi.
+I was only there two weeks.
 I thought about staying in India but knew I needed to go home at least for a while, because you know you work, money, etc…

 I believe that you can fall in love easy.
 That’s why all the movie stars fall in love with their co-stars, people on a reality dating show fall in love, or 2 people on a deserted island end up in love.
 You can be happy forever, but that doesn’t mean they are your soul mate.

-I knew that Ben was within a week.
-It was creepy so obviously didn’t tell him.
+I knew that Ben was mine within a week.
+It was creepy so obviously I didn’t tell him.

 He was another nomad, he hadn’t been home in years and he wanted to see the world.
+But at the same time, he had a job and wasn’t a bum.
 He was inspiring.
-Whenever I’m annoyed with his antics now (wanna drive the omni to the mountains? umm NO), he reminds me “you once told me I was a breath of fresh air”.
+Whenever I’m annoyed with his antics now (wanna drive the Omni van to the mountains? umm NO), he reminds me “you once told me I was a breath of fresh air”.

 When I told people at home I was dating a British wild child artificial reef designer with hair almost as long as mine that I had known only 2 weeks, it got telephoned (you know that old game).
 I got a call from a good friend: was it true I was dating an Indian coral trinket street salesmen and I was going to live with him and sleep on a dirt floor?

-Most people were excited for me, but some people were not super supportive.
-It took time, but they’ve come around which is good because I’ve been back in India a year living with Mowgli, the Indian bin-nibbler as his friends call him, who fate rewarded me with once I stopped looking/caring.
+Most people were excited for me, but some people were not super supportive (I don’t blame them as it did seem kind of crazy to leave my job as a nurse after only one year and move to India unemployed.
+It took time, but they’ve come around which is good because I’ve been back in India 5 years living with Mowgli, the Indian bin-nibbler as his friends call him, who fate rewarded me with once I stopped looking/caring.